choccymilku/choccyweb/README.md

 # website project thingy

-welcome, this is the open source project for https://choccy.pages.dev
+welcome, this is the open source project for https://choccymilk.uk

-# what you'll need
+# what you'll need to get started
-1. discord account (live data)
+1. discord account (live data, activity, PFP etc.)
-2. pronouns.page account - optional but recommended (timezone, flags, pronouns etc.)
+2. pronouns.page account - optional but recommended (timezone, flags/custom flags, pronouns etc.)
 3. editing skills (open config.js to configure the website to your liking)

-# to-do
-switch between pronoun.page and discord pronouns

-add more to projects

-be able to darken the generated colors if dark mode is preferred

-don't use generated colors at all

-more styles from config.js (no rounding)

 # how do I publish it?
 1. download the repository by clicking the green button and select "download as a ZIP" from the dropdown (alternatively copy this repository onto your account or use github desktop)